creativecreature/sturdyc/README.md

 - [**generics**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#generics)
 - [**distributed caching**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#distributed-caching)

-One thing that makes this package unique is that it has great support for batchable data sources.
+Another thing that makes this package unique is that it has great support for batchable data sources.
 The cache takes responses apart, and then caches each record individually based on the permutations of the options with which it was fetched.
 The options could be query params, SQL filters, or anything else that could affect the data.

-The cache can also help you significantly reduce your traffic to the underlying data sources by performing background refreshes with buffers for each unique option set, and then delaying the refreshes of the data until it has gathered enough IDs.
+The cache can also help you significantly reduce traffic any underlying data source by performing background refreshes with buffers for each unique option set, and then delaying the refreshes of the data until it has gathered enough IDs.

 Below is a screenshot showing the latency improvements we've observed after replacing our old cache with this package: